 As you settle down in the UAE, you get to enjoy amenities which some expats may not have in their home countries.
-The mobile phone system is excellent, and many of the modern buildings are equipped with air conditioning.
-All these things make for a comfortable life in the UAE.
-The UAE has a subtropical-arid climate, with balmy 30°C in winter and up to a sweltering 50°C in summer.
+The mobile phone system is excellent, and many of the modern buildings are equipped with air-conditioning.
+All these things help create a comfortable life in the UAE.
+The UAE has a subtropical-arid climate, with a balmy 30°C in winter and up to a sweltering 50°C in summer.

-Newspapers, radio stations and TV broadcasts are available in Arabic, English, Urdu and several other languages to cater to the needs of expats living in the UAE.
-There are four monthly and weekly English-language newspapers concerning expat life in the UAE: the Khaleej Times, Gulf News, Gulf Today, and Emirates Today.
+Newspapers, radio stations, and TV broadcasts are available in Arabic, English, Urdu, and several other languages to cater to the needs of expats living in the UAE.
+There are four monthly and weekly English-language newspapers: the Khaleej Times, Gulf News, Gulf Today, and Emirates Today.

 It is advisable for expats to be sensitive and respectful towards religious traditions.
 Ramadan, the Muslim month of fasting and one of the five pillars of Islam, is taken very seriously in the Emirates.
 Non-Muslims living in the UAE may be surprised when they experience reduced office hours, closed restaurants, and other disruptions of their daily routine during Ramadan.

-The rich traditions of the Emirates are a big part of life in the UAE.
-The country remains proud of its history of fishing, boating and trading, which used to dominate life in the UAE for centuries.
+The rich traditions of the seven emirates are a big part of life in the UAE.
+The country remains proud of its history of fishing, boating, and trading, which used to dominate life in the UAE for centuries.

-The souqs, traditional markets which were once the centre of life in the UAE, are an essential place to visit.
-Many of them have been preserved in their original state, giving a picturesque impression of what life in the UAE used to be like.
-Dates, camels, Arabian horses and falconry are still important aspects of life in the UAE today.
+The souqs, traditional markets which were once the center of everyday life, are an essential place to visit.
+Many of them have been preserved in their original state, giving a picturesque impression of what life used to be like.
+Dates, camels, Arabian horses, and falconry are still important aspects of life in the UAE today.

-Foreigners who are interested in buying property in the UAE will have to deal with a great deal of nontransparent legislation.
-In general, you can expect the rules for buying property to be wildly different, depending on the emirate you are living in.
+Foreigners who are interested in buying property in the UAE will have to deal with a great amount of nontransparent legislation.
+In general, you can expect the rules for purchasing to be wildly different, depending on the emirate you are living in.

-In many cases, expats living in the UAE can only “lend” property from the ruler of their emirate.
-People living in the UAE’s northern emirates of Dubai and Sharjah benefit from exceptions to this rule.
-The real estate markets in these emirates started to open up to expats living in the UAE in 2002, allowing them to buy property within selected housing projects.
+The real estate market started to open up to expats living in the UAE in 2002, allowing them to buy property within selected housing projects.
 Soon, other emirates such as Ajman followed.

 In mid-2011, the government of the UAE introduced a change in real estate legislation for expats living in the UAE.
-Now, investments in real estate exceeding Dh1.000.000 automatically grant the investor a three-year temporary residence permit.
+Individuals purchasing property for more than 1,000,000 AED can obtain a “Property Holders Visa”, which is valid for six months.

-Although the availability of rental property has increased, living in the UAE comes at a price.
-Rents are high, and it is common to pay one year’s rent in advance.
+During the last few years, rental prices have decreased, thereby increasing the competitiveness of the market.
 The price of living in the UAE depends on the location and size of the accommodation.
-Dubai has the highest rates in the country, with mostly unfurnished housing, making life in the UAE a costly endeavor.
+Dubai has the highest rates in the country, with mostly unfurnished housing, making life in the UAE still a rather costly endeavor.

 Apartments and houses usually offer a high standard of living in comparison to many Western and European countries.
-Due to the high temperatures and humidity in the summer months, air conditioning is a must.
+Due to the temperatures and humidity in the summer months, air-conditioning is a must.
 Moreover, houses and villas often come with a maintenance service as well.

 Running water and electricity supplies are widely available in the UAE.
-Due to the high power consumption during summer, occasional power outages can occur every now and then.
+Due to the increased power consumption during summer, of which 65% is due to air-conditioning, occasional power outages can occur every now and then.
 However, these problems are usually solved very quickly.
-Water supplies are provided by desalination of ocean water to make sure drinking water is always available to Emiratis and expats alike.
+Water supplies are provided by desalination of ocean water to ensure drinking water is always available to Emiratis and expats alike.